New Jersey Warehouse Worker Injury Lawyer

 Every employer should be well aware of the potential risks associated with forklift operation.
 Yet, many businesses fail to take the appropriate precautions and safety measures to protect life and limb.
 Even when safety standards are followed, the possibility of a faulty part or improperly manufactured component can make the use of a defective forklift an accident waiting to happen.

-Workers’ Compensation Survivor Claims Law Firm
+New Jersey Workers’ Compensation Survivor Claims Law Firm

 Across the country every year, forklifts and industrial trucks are associated with thousands of serious injuries, as well as many dozens of otherwise preventable workplace deaths.
 On average, according to U.S. government safety inspectors, approximately 100 workers die each year in forklift-related accidents, while nearly 20,000 people are seriously injured.